-- the scope, rate of progress, results and costs of researching and developing our lead product candidates or any future product candidates, conducting preclinical studies, in particular our current ongoing preclinical studies of SZN-1326 and SZN-043; - Let the outcome, costs, and timing involved in, obtaining regulatory approvals for our lead product candidate or our other product candidates; - the number and scope of clinical programs we decide to pursue; - the cost of acquiring, licensing, or investing in product candidates and technologies; - the costs associated with securing and establishing commercialization; - our ability to maintain, expand, and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense, and enforcement of any patents or other intellectual property rights; - our need and ability to retain key management and hire scientific, technical, business, and medical personnel; - the effect of competing products and product candidates and other market developments; - [] the timing, receipt, and amount of sales from SZN-1326 and SZN-043 and any future product candidates, if approved; - our need to implement additional internal systems and infrastructure, including financial and reporting systems;
+the scope, rate of progress, results and costs of researching and developing our lead product candidates or any future product candidates, conducting preclinical studies, in particular our current ongoing preclinical studies of SZN-1326 and SZN-043; the outcome, costs, and timing involved in, obtaining regulatory approvals for our lead product candidate or our other product candidates; the number and scope of clinical programs we decide to pursue; the cost of acquiring, licensing, or investing in product candidates and technologies; the costs associated with securing and establishing commercialization; our ability to maintain, expand, and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense, and enforcement of any patents or other intellectual property rights; our need and ability to retain key management and hire scientific, technical, business, and medical personnel; the effect of competing products and product candidates and other market developments; the timing, receipt, and amount of sales from SZN-1326 and SZN-043 and any future product candidates, if approved; our need to implement additional internal systems and infrastructure, including financial and reporting systems; 29 the effects of the disruptions to and volatility in the credit and financial markets in the U.S. and worldwide from the COVID-19 pandemic.

-- [] the economic and other terms, timing of, and success of any collaboration, licensing, or other arrangements which we may enter in the future; and - the effects of the disruptions to and volatility in the credit and financial markets in the U.S. and worldwide from the COVID-19 pandemic.
+L the economic and other terms, , timing of, an d success of a ny collaboration, licensing, or other arrangements which we may enter in the fi uture; and